 - 1) A cover letter should be included with each production.
-The following information should be included in the letter: - a) Name of the party making the production and the date of the CID to which the submission is responsive. - b) List of each piece of media (hard drive, thumb drive, DVD or CD) included in the production (refer to the media by the unique number assigned to it, see ¶ 4) - c) List of custodians, identifying: - i) The Bates Range (and any gaps therein) for each custodian, - ii) Total number of images for each custodian, and - iii) Total number of native files for each custodian - d) List of fields in the order in which they are listed in the metadata load file. - e) Time zone in which emails were standardized during conversion (email collections only). - f) The specification(s) or portions thereof of the CID to which the submission is responsive. - 2) Documents created or stored electronically MUST be produced in their original electronic format, not converted to another format such as PDF. - Data may be produced on CD, DVD, USB thumb drive, or hard drive; use the media requiring the least number of deliverables. - a) Magnetic media shall be carefully packed to avoid damage and must be clearly marked on the outside of the shipping container: - i) "MAGNETIC MEDIA DO NOT USE METAL DETECTOR" - ii) "MAY BE OPENED FOR POSTAL INSPECTION" - b) CD-R CD-ROMs should be formatted to ISO 9660 specifications; - c) DVD-ROMs for Windows-compatible personal computers are acceptable; - d) USB 2.0 thumb drives for Windows-compatible personal computers are acceptable;
+The following information should be included in the letter: - a) Name of the party making the production and the date of the CID to which the submission is responsive. - b) List of each piece of media (hard drive, thumb drive, DVD or CD) included in the production (refer to the media by the unique number assigned to it, see ¶ 4) - c) The Bates Range (and any gaps therein) - d) The specification(s) or portions thereof of the CID to which the submission is responsive. - 2) Documents created or stored electronically MUST be produced in their original electronic format, not converted to another format such as PDF. - 3) Transmittal Methods - a) Extranet